Dayo Wong

-Dayo Wong Tze-wah (born 5 September 1960) is a Hong Kong comedian, actor and singer.
+Dayo Wong Tze Wah (born 5 September 1960) is a Hong Kong actor and standup comedian.
 Known as a pioneer of stand-up comedy in Hong Kong, he is known for his stadium shows integrating political satire and social commentary.
 He has performed at the Hong Kong Coliseum, including 26 sold-out shows at his farewell stand-up performance.
+Wong is also a successful TV and film actor, having starred in the two highest grossing domestic films in Hong Kong history.

 Biography

 Wong gained a bachelor's degree in philosophy from the University of Alberta in Canada.

 He began his career in the entertainment industry in Hong Kong in 1984, but he is best known for his works in live stand-up comedy which he started performing regularly since 1990.
 Since then he has starred in TV dramas and films and has recorded several albums.

 Television

-Dayo had his TVB TV series debut in 1999, acting as "Lai Sam" in "Justice Sung 2".
+Dayo had his TVB TV series debut in 1999, acting as "Lai Sam" in Justice Sung 2.
 A year later, he reached a milestone as a lazy law firm assistant in War of the Genders, winning the "My Favourite Television Character Award" in 2002.
-He won two awards in 2004: the My Favourite On-Screen Partners (with Ada Choi in "Catch the Uncatchable") and again, the My Favourite Television Character Award (also in "Catch the Uncatchable").
+He won two awards in 2004: the My Favourite On-Screen Partners (with Ada Choi in Catch the Uncatchable) and again, the My Favourite Television Character Award (also in Catch the Uncatchable).

 He was nominated for the TV King Award in 2007 and 2009.
-He was finally crowned as TV King with "Bounty Lady" in 2013.
+He was finally crowned as TV King with Bounty Lady in 2013.
 To Dayo, the award was an accumulative result of his TVB dramas.
-In that year, Julian Cheung started as the clear favourite of the audience due to his popularity in "Triumph in the Skies 2".
+In that year, Julian Cheung started as the clear favourite of the audience due to his popularity in Triumph in the Skies 2.
 Though Chilam ended up winning the Most Popular Male Character, he sounded disappointed in his acceptance speech (the price is widely recognised as a consolation prize to The Best Actor Award).
 Chilam did not stay behind the ceremony for the TVB official interview.
 He explained that he was not informed to stay behind for any interview.
 The discord rumours between Chilam and Dayo begin to spread out widely.
 However, the rumour was shot down when Chilam surprised Dayo by his sudden appearance at a meal gathering of the Bounty Lady.